 This post may contain affiliate links.
 See my disclosure policy.

-Make your next holiday turkey a star with this spatchcock turkey recipe.
+Make your next holiday turkey a star with my spatchcock turkey.
 This quick and easy technique butterflies the bird for evenly cooked juicy meat and extra crispy skin.

-Thanks to this spatchcock turkey recipe, our Thanksgiving and holiday dinners have become an absolute breeze.
+Thanks to my spatchcock turkey recipe, our Thanksgiving and holiday dinners have become an absolute breeze.

 If you are new to this method, Spatchcocking or butterflying refers to preparing a whole chicken or turkey for cooking by removing the backbone and then flattening it to create a flat surface and butterfly-like shape.